joyfill/joyfill-schema/templates/allFieldsDesktopAndMobileTemplates/numberField/README.md

+# Overview

-This is a template which has the number field with every possible setting set and style applied to the field
+This is a template which has the number field with every possible setting set and style applied to the field.